Tiger Woods Pleads Not Guilty for DUI Charge, Will Enter Diversion Program

 Tiger Woods Pleads Not Guilty for DUI Charge, Will Enter Diversion ProgramAugust 9, 2017

-Tiger Woods entered a plea of not guilty Wednesday related to his May arrest for DUI in Florida.
-He will begin a diversion program in October as part of a plea deal that could have the charge dropped from his record.
+Tiger Woods entered a plea of not guilty Wednesday related to his May arrest for DUI in Florida, though he did plead guilty to a reckless driving charge.
+He will begin a diversion program in October as part of that guilty plea that could have the charge dropped from his record.

-The Associated Press reported details of the hearing, which Woods did not attend, from Palm Beach County assistant state attorney Adrienne Ellis.
+The Associated Press (via the New York Times) reported details of the hearing, which Woods did not attend, from Palm Beach County assistant state attorney Adrienne Ellis.
 The golf star's attorney in the case, Douglas Duncan, didn't immediately comment on the situation.

 The 41-year-old California native was arrested during the early morning hours of May 29 following what he described as "an unexpected reaction to prescribed medications," per Kristina Sgueglia and Jill Martin of CNN.